Ergodic theory of multi-layer interacting particle systems: Models and their duality properties

-\begin{remark} Notice that for the interacting models we only allow for symmetric transitions on every layer while in the case of independent particles we introduced a drift.
-This is due to the fact that the duality results that we will use in this paper will not hold in the case of asymmetric transition rates for the interacting models. \end{remark}
+\begin{remark} Notice that for the interacting models we only allow for symmetric transitions on every layer.
+This is because for asymmetric transition rates we only have duality when the particles are independent. \end{remark}